cepdnaclk/co226-e19-database-for-a-social-media-site/README.md

    npm run start
    ```

-5. Access the application in your browser at `http://localhost:3000`.
+5. Access the application in your browser at `http://localhost:3010`.

 ## Contributing

-We appreciate your suggestions for improvement and feedbacks.
+We appreciate your feedbacks and suggestions for improvement.

 ## License